KitYan20/CS410_a0/README.md

 ### General Info
-Running on a Ubuntu Linux Virtual Machine using Virtual Box
+Running on a Ubuntu Linux Virtual Machine using Virtual Box.
+Also, the function to get the text in objcopy.c will be called in getsections.c and getsections_dl.c
 ### CPU Configuration
 CPU: Intel Core i7-11800-H
 ### Compiling the programs